mcmah309/eros/README.md

 #### Internal Tracing For Testing Only

-If one does not want to expose any tracing details of the library and only use `TracedError` internally for testing, they should by default disable the `traced` feature flag so all tracing operations become a no opt.
+If one does not want to expose any tracing details of the library and only use `TracedError` internally for testing, they should by default disable the default feature flags so all tracing operations become a no opt.
 This can then be enabled for tests only.
 Then at the api boundary one can easily just call `into_inner` to get the inner `T` in `TracedError<T>`.
 Thus no constructs of this library will be exposed to downstream crates and there is no performance impact.